KILTprotocol/docs/docs/sdk/1-workshop/04-claimer/01-account.md

 import Index from '!!raw-loader!../../../../code-examples/workshop/claimer/index-1.js';
 import GetAccount from '!!raw-loader!../../../../code-examples/workshop/claimer/getAccount.js';

-Now we'll create an account for a `Claimer`.
+Now we'll create an account for a  <span class="label-role claimer">Claimer</span>.

 ## Folder

-Create the following files in the `Claimer` folder.
+Create the following files in the  <span class="label-role claimer">Claimer</span> folder.
-This folders serves to mimic a `Claimer` service, the outside world will interact with `index.js` from out main project file.
+This folders serves to mimic a  <span class="label-role claimer">Claimer</span> service, the outside world will interact with `index.js` from out main project file.

 ```bash
 └─ kilt-rocks # project